agrawalharsh/angularfactorycomponent/README.md

 # Dynamiccomponent

-How to create a dynamic component using Factorymethod
+How to create a dynamic component using ViewContainerRef's createComponent method and embedding component in ComponentFactoryResolver's resolveComponentFactory(component) method

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.